 Our little family will get right to work diving into the first of three major units.
 The year begins with Unit 1: Man's Search for Meaning.
 During the first weeks of the school year, we will refresh old English skills and define expectations for close reading, academic writing, and clarify testing formats.
 Unit 2: The Art of the Story will challenge our little artists to find the commonalities in the human artistic experience through the analysis of storytelling, mythology, Homeric poems, and other ancient and modern texts.
 Unit 3: To Turn the Light of Truth will be the culmination of a year’s worth of intellectual rigor, ethical reflection, and emotional engagement.
 With To Kill a Mockingbird as the spinal cord of the unit, we hope to translate the messages from the art and literature of the year to our own lives.
 Yes, the goal is to create more engaged and empathetic citizens as well as stronger readers and writers.

 Every grade earned this year will be a reflection of learning and nothing else.
 You can expect to see no participation grades, no completion grades, and no grades rewarding bringing supplies.
 The good news is that besides studying and reading outside of class, your student really should have no homework.
-Our grades will be assessments of the skills we have mastered in class and could be distributed as follows:
+Our grades will be summative and formative assessments of the skills we have mastered in class.

 Our year will be filled with experimentation and exploration, creativity and questioning, emotional connection and intellectual growth.
 I am excited to have your vibrant artist in my classroom.
 Please let me know what questions I can answer and concerns I can ease.
 We are going to have a wonderful year!